jonathan leal

 scholar | artist | educator

-jonathan leal is a scholar, educator, and multidisciplinary artist based in Los Angeles, CA. Originally from the Rio Grande Valley, the South Texas region located at the border of the United States and Mexico, Leal creates literary, musical, and integrative arts projects focused on creative resistances to bordered life.
+Originally from the South Texas border region known as the Rio Grande Valley, Leal creates literary, musical, and integrative arts projects focused on creative resistances to the bordered world.

-Leal is the author of Dreams in Double Time (Duke University Press 2023) and co-editor of Cybermedia: Explorations in Science, Sound, and Vision (Bloomsbury 2021).
-A former Emerging Critic with the National Book Critics Circle and AMS-50 Fellow with the American Musicological Society, Leal earned a PhD in Modern Thought & Literature from Stanford University in 2020 and is an Assistant Professor in the Department of English at the University of Southern California.
+A former Emerging Critic with the National Book Critics Circle and AMS-50 Fellow with the American Musicological Society, Leal earned an interdisciplinary PhD in Modern Thought & Literature from Stanford University in 2020 and is an Assistant Professor in the Department of English at the University of Southern California.